 The Briarcliff-Clairmont Activity Center is located in Northern DeKalb County, just south of I-85 at the intersection of Briarcliff Road and Clairmont Road.
 The Activity Center is approximately 83 acres in land area and is designated as a Neighborhood Center in the DeKalb County Comprehensive Plan.
-The Neighborhood Center designation allows densities up to 24 units per acre and generally includes uses such as townhomes, condominiums, apartments, retail and commercial, office, parks and recreation, institutional, and civic.
+The Neighborhood Center designation offers one vision for all four quadrants within the Activity Center and allows densities up to 24 units per acre and generally includes uses such as townhomes, condominiums, apartments, retail and commercial, office, parks and recreation, institutional, and civic.

 The intent of the Neighborhood Center designation is to serve the local neighborhood's needs for goods and services.
 These areas consist of a neighborhood focal point with a concentration of general retail, neighborhood commercial, professional office, higher-density housing, and appropriate public and open space uses and are intended to complement the character of neighborhoods with centers of activity that reduce automobile travel, promote walkability, and increase transit usage.
+It is important to note that an approved small lot single-family development in the northwest quadrant was removed from the Activity Center at the beginning of this process and is therefore not included in the following analysis.